radist-nt/iuliia-java/README.md

 Make sure to add or update tests as appropriate.

 Test "testConstants" could fail after adding new transliteration schemas in https://github.com/nalgeon/iuliia.
-To make it pass, temporary the test "generateIuliiaConstants" and run `mvn test`.
+To make it pass, temporary enable the test "generateIuliiaConstants" and run `mvn test`.
 Reformat code before commiting (using built-in eclipse formatting settings).

 ## License